-Off and on, we get to hear from the runners we coach.
-It feels great to view ourselves from the other side of the table!
+Off and on, we get to hear from the runners we coach, It feels great to hear from the other side of the table!

 (Harish ran his first Full Marathon while training with Running Potential)

 A: "The primary goal of training is to stay injury free so you can continue training"

 This was posted by team RP in June 2015 on their FB and Twitter page.
 And how they epitomize this motto!
 This philosophy just shows in their approach towards running and how they treat their clients

 My journey with RP started in June 2015 when I filled up their questionnaire interested to sign up for the SCMM 2016 FM training program.
 At that time I was training for my 5th HM at AHM 2015 and eyeing my first FM at SCMM 2016.
 I had trained for all my HMs on my own, borrowing from training plans and advice on the net.
 But I didn’t want to take any chances for the FM and so I needed some professional help.
 I had heard about team RP from other runners who were training with them and decided to fill in the questionnaire on their website and talk to them about my chances of completing the FM given my running history

 Right off the bat in the first meeting itself, the team made me comfortable about attaining my goal.
 They had read through all the running history details I had provided and felt that the FM was within my reach in the given time.
 They advised me to complete AHM and then start training with them for SCMM.
 They even offered to advice on the training build up for AHM as well, even before I had engaged them!